 - Choose a color profile

 - Apply sharpening (if required)

 And there you have it!
 Your first processed RAW file.
 Let’s see which application you can use on your smartphone to accomplish this process.

 Final thoughts on shooting RAW with your mobile

 The development of smartphone cameras is proceeding at breakneck speed.
 And photography apps will follow at the same pace.
-It is just a matter of trying to find the right applications and software for yourself.
-Give RAW photography a shot, try different apps for taking photos and processing them.
-You can even use Lightroom presets to create instant amazing results.
+It is just a matter of finding suitable applications and software for yourself.
+Give RAW photography a shot; try different apps for taking photos and processing them.
+You can even use Lightroom presets to create instant remarkable results.
 Remember, have fun making images, and you are halfway there.

 Don’t you just love the way miniature worlds seem so peaceful?
 Luckily, you don’t have to buy admissions tickets to enjoy this tiny world.
 Instead, you can create one with…